‘Double Shot At Love’ Spoilers: Pauly D Says ‘Dreams Do Come True’ About His Rise To Fame

 “‘I’m loving how Brandon is so grateful sometimes we forget to step back and just appreciate the moments,” shared one fan of Brandon appearing to be one of the only cast members who seemed humbled by his experience on the series.

 “Okay, FINE.
 Give us a Double Shot 3!!!
 I hope this is just the beginning for them.
-Gratitude is everything!” said a second viewer.
+Gratitude is everything!” wrote a second viewer.

 “I remember watching Pauly on Jersey Shore when he made that call to Karma and when he actually DJ’d there.
 To see where he’s at now.
 Super proud of him,” recalled a third Instagram user.